aboutjax/dranks/README.md

 # What does it do?
 This is simply a water logger to track how much water you drank each day.
 ![animation](https://d13yacurqjgara.cloudfront.net/users/125053/screenshots/2036889/hydrate.gif)

 # Why?
 - Because I want to learn js.
 - Because I never know how much water I drank.
 - Because everyone around me nags me to drink more water, less coffee and sugary drinks.
-- Because I'm intrigued by the design philosophy of "Focus on doing one thing only, but do it well."

 # What is it tracking?
 Each time you click on the big blue "+1" button, it logs the